sclmoore/Earthquake-Locator-App/README.md

-# Add your own Google API key to get the application working.
+Add your own .env file and Google API key to get the application funcitoning.